-Twelve apprentices from across the county have been recognized for their outstanding contributions to business at this year's Staffordshire and Stoke-on-Trent Apprenticeship Recognition Awards.
+Twelve apprentices have been recognised for their outstanding contributions to business at this year's Staffordshire and Stoke-on-Trent Apprenticeship Recognition Awards.

 The awards, held as part of National Apprenticeship Week from 6 to 10 March, gave apprentices, employers and learning providers a unique chance to celebrate their successes.

-Using the 5C approach, Dan manufactured a 'Blanking off Plate' which enabled him to stop employees leaving rubbish on top of the tooling cabinets, therefore they didn't need to stop work early to clean up.
-This removed the unnecessary down time by enabling operators to work until the end of their shift which is predicted to save KMF around £6000 per year.
+Using the 5C approach, Dan manufactured a 'blanking off plate' to stop employees leaving rubbish on top of the tooling cabinets, so they didn't need to stop work early to clean up.
+This removed unnecessary down time and enabled operators to work until the end of their shifts, a move that is estimated to save KMF around £6,000 per year.

-Alongside Dan's work life he has shown an incredible amount of dedication to charity work, which has helped to fulfil KMF's corporate social responsibilities.
-One of his most successful fundraising events, the 'KMF charity challenge', saw Dan using his impressive sheet metal skills to design and manufacture VW clocks which he later sold raising around £2000 for charity.
+Alongside his work at KMF Precision Sheet Metals, Dan shows incredible dedication to charity work, which helps fulfil KMF's corporate social responsibilities.
+One of his most successful fundraising events, the 'KMF charity challenge', saw Dan using his impressive sheet metal skills to design and manufacture VW clocks which he later sold, raising around £2000 for charity.

 The awards, now in their 6th year, were organised by the Stoke-on-Trent and Staffordshire Local Enterprise Partnership (LEP).